mohsenhashemi62/fix_dualsim_signal/README.md

 In FAILING CASE :

 - If fix fail check logs and see which slot was killed .
-- In case of failing it should be different slot from your choice ex : u chose 2 and 1 killed.
+- In case of failing it should be different slot from your choice ex : u chose 2 and 1 was  killed.
 - Try again